 On the downside, if you don’t have any design experience at all, you may find that the learning curve for Scribus is very steep.

-If your needs involve creating simple, good-looking graphics for things like blog posts and social media, then Canva is an excellent choice.
+If your needs involve creating simple, good-looking graphics for things like blog posts and social media, then GoDaddy Studio is an excellent choice.
 It’s free for GoDaddy Websites + Marketing customers.
 If you’re not a Websites + Marketing customer, there’s a free version of GoDaddy Studio you can try.

 InDesign alternative 3: Crello

-Crello targets a similar audience to Canva, and features templates for things like leaflets and business cards.
+Crello features templates for things like leaflets and business cards.
 That means that even if your design skills aren’t great, you can still create more complex things without having to hire someone.